-Coincidently me falling down the stairs happened at around the same time The Kings Fund published an interesting report.
-They have dissected the figures from the Torbay area and worked out the true cost of someone falling.
+- Coincidently me tumbling down the stairs happened at around the same time The Kings Fund published an interesting report.
+They have dissected the figures from the Torbay area and worked out the true cost of it.

 Whilst the personal cost of falling is difficult to calculate and is not to be diminished, Torbay’s data helps us see the cost every time someone falls over.

-We discussed the aspect of falls prevention in an earlier blog during falls awareness week.
-The article highlighted some great tips to help prevent older people falling over.
-They may seem small things but they are proven to work, so it’s well worth reviewing if you have an elderly relative.
+We discussed the aspect of prevention in an earlier blog during fall awareness week.
+The article highlighted some great tips to help prevent older people from falling over.
+They may seem like small things, but they have been proven to work.
+So it’s well worth reviewing if you have an elderly relative.

 It’s also worth noting that the longer a person remains on the floor after a fall, the higher the aftercare costs.
-So we believe that if older people have a careline alarm and are showing signs of being susceptible to falling, replacing their pendant alarm with a fall sensor may be a really good investment.
+So, we believe that if older people have a personal alarm and are showing signs of being susceptible to falling, replacing their pendant alarm with a fall sensor may be a really good investment.

-Whilst not preventing a fall, a fall sensor can ultimately help in getting assistance faster, reduce the time the user is left on the floor and hopefully reduces the costs involved in after care.
+Whilst not preventing a fall, a fall alarm can ultimately help in getting assistance faster, reduce the time the user is left on the floor.
+This will hopefully reduce the costs involved in aftercare.

-Fortunately I didn’t need any help when I fell down the stairs, my children were on hand to poke fun and generally make me feel a bit of an idiot!
+Fortunately, I didn’t need any help when I fell down the stairs; my children were on hand to poke fun and generally make me feel like a bit of an idiot!